|

 THE HOLLANDS

 Opened in 1902, Canobie Lake Park was patterned after other amusement areas of the time.
 The parks were built by railroads and trolley lines as recreational destinations to increase ridership on the trains and trolleys, especially on Sundays and holidays.
 Canobie was an instant success.
 It became a mecca for thousands of people seeking refreshment and entertainment.
 After many successful years, times changed and ridership on the trolleys began to drop.
 The new mode of transportation was the automobile.
 The operators lost on their investments and when all electric lines discontinued in southern New Hampshire, the park closed on St. Patrick's Day in 1929.
+The railway company fell into receivership and attempts at a private sale failed.
+The park's once well-kept grass had grown high.
+Some buildings showed signs of decay but most were in excellent condition.

 On a dreary day in 1931, when the park was fog-bound and swept by a cold rain, the auction of Canobie Lake Park was held.
 The more than 150 men who attended, sought shelter from the rain in the dining hall.
 Some were prominent businessmen from the Lawrence, Mass. and Salem, N.H. areas.
 Canobie's days as an amusement park were over.
 The auctioneers presented a plan to sell Canobie.
 The plan was to demolish the park and cut up the land into lots with streets and avenues running through the area.
 This was the depression era and there seemed to be little interest to acquire the property.
 Efforts by the auctioneers to increase the bid were unsuccessful.